© Crown copyright 2019

 In Libraries Deliver: Ambition for Public Libraries in England 2016-21, the Taskforce committed to support the extension of partnership projects such as the BFI Mediatheques and makerspaces.

-The Libraries Taskforce ran a workshop for library services developing makerspaces on 31 May 2017.
-Information about the workshop can be found on one of our blog posts.
+The Libraries Taskforce ran workshops for library services developing makerspaces in 2017.
+More information about the workshops can be found on our blog posts from the events on 31 May 2017 and 6 September 2017.

 2. Where are they?